 No pool may be approached from the principal dwelling (or other structure on the lot) or any associated deck without entering through a gate restricted as above.

+This seems to just be restating #2.
+See above

 The separation between the principal dwelling (or other structure on the lot outside the pool enclosure) or any associated deck and the swimming pool enclosure must be at least ten (10) feet, and the enclosure/fencing must be located no more than 50 feet distant from the pool.
+Distance from dwelling is in code.
+Not sure the purpose of 50’, but again would be detrimental to visibility issues.
+Again, case-by-case and at the discretion of the ZBA seems much more logical here.

 SUGGESTED REVISION:

 e.
-Access and Enclosure: The purpose of this section (e) and sections (f) and (g) below is to prevent a child from gaining unsupervised access to the pool (a) directly from the principal dwelling on the property (or from any other structure outside the pool enclosure on the property), or (b) by getting a foot hold to climb over any pool enclosure fencing (including any stone wall) or any nearby vegetation.
+Access and Enclosure: When a wall of a dwelling or structure serves as part of the barrier and where doors or windows provide direct access to the pool through that wall, doors and windows shall offer the same or better means of protection required of fences per building codes, as determined by the Building Inspector.

 f.
 Line-of-Sight Observation: A pool must be situated reasonably close to the principal dwelling and provide a clear and direct line of sight – not dependent upon by a closed circuit camera or other equipment enabling remote observation -- from a highly used room or place, such as a kitchen, living room or outside deck.
 Any fencing and/or vegetative screening between the principal dwelling and the pool must not interfere with a clear line of sight.

+I would caution the use of subjective terms like “reasonably close”, as it is likely to cause more problems then solutions.
+Also, how can you have a 48” fence between the house and pool and not interfere with a clear line of sight?

+A side note, while this article often makes pools harder to build on certain lots, it really does nothing in terms of the purpose of the bylaw as stated above in regard to safety.
+As stated above, there is no substitution for supervising young children within the pool enclosed area.
+If someone is irresponsible enough to NOT supervise children in the pool, they are certainly not sitting by their windows waiting to see if someone is in their pool.
+I understand the thought process here, but in practice, it is not helpful and just sometimes makes owners place a pool in a worse spot overall to accommodate this bylaw.
+For example, what happens if a property has a great location hidden from neighbors and the public, but does not have a direct line of sight from a “highly used room or place” as determined by the ZBA.
+In this case, the pool may be located in a less desirable location to the owner, neughbors and public simply to abide by this bylaw.
+Again, another reason to leave this one to the discretion of the ZBA to make the correct decision.

-SUGGESTED REVISION:
+SUGGESTED REVISION: DELETE OR…

 f.
-Line-of-Sight Observation: A pool must be situated reasonably close to the principal dwelling and provide a clear and direct line of sight – not dependent upon by a closed circuit camera or other equipment enabling remote observation -- from a highly used room or place, such as a kitchen, living room or outside deck.
-Any fencing and/or vegetative screening between the principal dwelling and the pool must not interfere with a clear line of sight.
+Line-of-Sight Observation: A pool must be situated to provide a clear and direct line of sight from the principal dwelling.Any vegetative screening between the principal dwelling and the pool must not interfere with a clear line of sight.

 g.
 Covers: All swimming pools shall be equipped with automatic, retractable pool covers.